KQM-git/TCL/characters/pyro/bennett.md

 {% tab title="C1" %}
 ### **Grand Expectation**

-**Fantastic Voyage**’s ATK increase no longer has an HP restriction, and gains an additional 20% of Bennett’s Base ATK.
+**Fantastic Voyage**'s ATK increase no longer has an HP restriction, and gains an additional 20% of Bennett's Base ATK.

 {% endtab %}

 {% tab title="C2" %}
 ### **Impasse Conqueror**

-When Bennett’s HP falls below 70%, his Energy Recharge is increased by 30%.
+When Bennett's HP falls below 70%, his Energy Recharge is increased by 30%.

 {% endtab %}

 {% tab title="C3" %}
 ### **Unstoppable Fervor**

-Increases the level of **Passion Overload** by 3.
+Increases the Level of **Passion Overload** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Unexpected Odyssey**

-Using a Normal Attack when executing the second attack of **Passion Overload**’s Charge Level 1 allows an additional attack to be performed.
-This additional attack does 135% of the second attack’s DMG and applies 1A Pyro.
+Using a Normal Attack when executing the second attack of **Passion Overload**'s Charge Level 1 allows an additional attack to be performed.
+This additional attack does 135% of the second attack's DMG.

 | Attribute | Skill Hold \(Level 1\) + Normal Attack |
 | :--- | :--- |